 Heading south, at Shashamene you have to decide: The main road, which is a trunk of the Cairo - Cape Town Highway, takes you to the Kenyan border at Moyale.
 But we turn west and then south, along three more lakes in the Ethiopian Rift to Arba Minch.
 For devotees of crocodiles, Arba Minch is a must.
 It boasts a crocodile farm and the ‘Crocodile Market’.
 A visit to the farm, though, is a rather sorry affair.
 The crocodiles are cramped on concrete slabs with tiny concrete water basins – as if the human super-predator, in his role of monster among the animals, was punishing his former competitor.
 At least, the Crocodile Market is not what the name seems to imply.
 In East Africa they do not eat crocodile.
 It is a splendid bay in Lake Chamo, surrounded by reeds and with sandbanks teeming with crocodiles.
 Here in the wild, amongst the pelicans and other water birds, and further out in the lake the hippos, the Nile crocodile reigns supreme.

 South of Lake Chamo, the valley of the Ethiopian Rift ends.
 Keeping south, we climb into the mountains of Konso.
 To get to the Lower Omo River Valley from there, we descend almost a thousand meters, south-westward, into the northern end of the Kenyan Rift, north of Lake Turkana.
 As a son of alpine Switzerland, it beats me why humans chose to evolve in the lowlands.
 At under 400 meters altitude, the Lower Omo River Valley lies even lower than the Lower Awash Valley, where Lucy was found.
-And here, in a rock formation called Kibish on the eastern side of the Omo River, the oldest fossils of Homo sapiens were discovered, ‘Omo 1’ and ‘Omo 2’, some 195’000 years old.
+And here, in a rock formation called Kibish on the western side of the Omo River, the oldest fossils of Homo sapiens were discovered, ‘Omo 1’ and ‘Omo 2’, some 195’000 years old.
 On Ethiopia’s political map, this is the Region of ‘Southern Nations, Nationalities, and Peoples’.
 It is home to twenty or so different tribes of the oldest living peoples of the world.
 The tribes are small in their numbers of people and diverse in their culture and traditions.
 Mostly they are Nilotic, of the Nilo-Saharan population cluster.
 Some are of younger admixture and scattered groups of the Omotic people could be older.
 Given all the living humans and human fossils found around here, maybe this is the Cradle of Mankind.

 The Mursi are one tribe of these old peoples.
 They are mostly known for their women: The lip and ear plates they wear, their white painted faces, and the iron rings and beads they weave into their hair.
 The men paint white patterns all over their bodies and perform stick fighting.
 Traditionally, these ornaments and activities were reserved for special occasions and certain social events.
 Today, they generate a little revenue from the rare tourists.
 And the men no longer stick fight, they carry Kalashnikovs.
 We visited a group of them, in a camp, hidden in the bush.
 Our guide arranged for us to sit on cow hides in the shade of a tree with the leaders of the group.
 Over several hours we engaged with them in a sluggish back and forth, with interruptions for translation, with clarifications and explanations, and spans of silence.
 We live in different worlds.
 Twice we had to move the cow hides to stay in the shade.
 The atmosphere was solemn.
 Forget the lip plates and the body paint, the story they told us was one of defiant expiration.